VicenteMurguiSanchis/Iberian-Odyssey/README.md

 ![alt text](https://github.com/VicenteMurguiSanchis/Iberian-Odyssey/blob/main/Imagenes_GitHub/Bestia1.PNG)

 * **Trenti**: is a small forest elf.
-During the application the user you will find several lost that you will have to gather to continue your adventure.
+During the application the user will find several lost that you will have to gather to continue your adventure.

 ![alt text](https://github.com/VicenteMurguiSanchis/Iberian-Odyssey/blob/main/Imagenes_GitHub/Bestia2.PNG)